Untermyer Park and Gardens: Building the gardens

-The quality of horticulture at the Untermyer Gardens was nationally famous, and some great gardeners got their training there.
+The quality of horticulture at the Untermyer Gardens was nationally recognized and served as a training ground for professional gardeners.
 Eventually, the estate had 60 greenhouses and employed 60 gardeners.

 The gardens after Untermyer

 Untermyer died in 1940.
 He had wished to give the gardens to New York State, Westchester County, or to the City of Yonkers, but because of the great cost of the upkeep of the gardens, which were not accompanied by an endowment, the bequest was initially refused by all three bodies.
 Finally, in 1946, 16 acre of the land was accepted as a gift by the City of Yonkers, and became a city public park.
 The mansion itself was eventually torn down.

 Because of inadequate funding, much of the property was not maintained; a number of structures gradually fell into disrepair, and parts of the site became overgrown, reverting to woodland.
 In 1976, the Untermyer Park and Gardens experienced a period of vandalism and unrest, as neighbors reported hearing chanting, and seeing torches being carried through the woods at night.
 This culminated in the discovery of the remains of several mutilated dogs in the aqueduct south of the park.
 David Berkowitz, the notorious "Son of Sam" serial killer, reported being part of a Satanic cult that met in the grounds of the park.
 The allegation was neither proven nor disproven.

 In the 1970s an effort was made to restore the garden by Yonkers Mayor Angelo Martinelli, architect James Piccone and Larry Martin, but the campaign was short-lived and the property deteriorated again.
 Untermyer Park and Gardens was added to the National Register of Historic Places in 1974.

 In the 1990s community leaders such as Nortrud Spero and Joe Kozlowski persuaded Mayor Terence Zaleski to purchase more of the original estate's land with the help of the Open Space Institute resulting in the 43 acre of the park today.

 Since 2011, the Untermyer Gardens Conservancy, a non-profit organization, has been working to restore the gardens, in partnership with the Yonkers Parks Department.
 The Conservancy employs head gardener Timothy Tilghman in a team of 10 gardeners, and receives advice from Wave Hill's founding director of horticulture, Marco Polo Stufano.